lielv/get-cle-project/CodeBook.md

 ## Project's CodeBook

 ### Data
-The data contains the average value of averages and standard deviations of the following features obtained in the experience (from accelerometer and gyroscope).
+The data contains the average value of averages and standard deviations of the following features obtained from accelerometer and gyroscope in the experiment.
+The average is aggregate by the activity and the 30 subjects (the volunteers).

+#### The Features
 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ